 The biotechnology field has always been a lucrative one, and for good reason.
 In careers ranging from gene therapy to personalized medicine, these professionals are responsible for overseeing some of the most impactful advances occurring in society today.
+Due to the evident need for a stronger scientific workforce on a regional and national level, there’s a greater incentive for people to gain biotechnology expertise and demonstrate these skills in industrial, governmental, and clinical settings.

 Read on to explore what the practice of biotechnology entails, what career paths offer the best salary potential, and what steps you can take today to advance your career.